mani627/mani627/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on **Web Development (NextJS) and JavaScript as a Core Language.**
+- 🔭 I’m currently working on **Web Development (NextJS,ReactJS,Redux) and JavaScript as a Core Language.**

-- 🌱 I’m currently learning **NextJS and Data structure and Algorithm.**
+- 🌱 I’m currently learning **Data structure and Algorithm.**

 - 👯 I’m looking to collaborate on **open-source projects**

-- 👨‍💻 All of my links are available at [madanraj-portfolio](https://folio-lovat.vercel.app/)
+- 👨‍💻 All of my links are available at ([https://folio-lovat.vercel.app/](https://mani-portfolio-mern.netlify.app))

 - 💬 Ask me about **anything**